The master's degree program in Sociology at MTSU effectively prepares graduates that

 Please see undergraduate catalog for information regarding undergraduate programs.

 Admission to the Master of Arts in Sociology program requires

 - an earned bachelor's degree from an accredited university or college;

 - an acceptable grade point average in all college work taken (generally at least a 2.75 GPA);

-- successful completion of at least 18 semester hours of undergraduate sociology courses, which includes the prerequisites of research methods (SOC 3040), statistics (SOC 3050), and sociological theory (SOC 3060) or their equivalents with a grade of C or better*;
+- successful completion of at least 18 semester hours of undergraduate sociology courses, which includes the prerequisites of research methods (SOC 3040) or statistics (SOC 3050) and sociological theory (SOC 3060) or their equivalents with a grade of C or better*;

 - completion of the Graduate Record Exam with acceptable scores.